Real or Fake News? Let Statistics Help: 7 Questions to Ask

 Look closely to determine what organizations conducted and funded the effort.
 If the primary source of the data has a financial or reputational stake in promoting the findings, it’s possible that the way in which the research was designed, conducted and reported may be influenced.
 While this is worth investigating, it may not necessarily be a reason to automatically discount the findings.
 If a possible financial stake is identified, find out if the paper/study has been independently reviewed or if it appears in a credible publication.
 Check to see if the results have been reproduced or replicated.
 It would also be helpful to know what, if any, reaction was expressed by the professional community and how other research by the authors has been received.

-How were the data collected?
+How was the data collected?

 There are multiple methods for collecting the data we see in news reports, including surveys, interviews, focus groups, experiments, randomized clinical trials, and observational studies.
 Understanding the methods used to collect the data in a news report can provide insight into the validity of the findings.
 Consider the following questions: Did a survey sample people at random (versus a survey taken by visitors to a website)?
 Was the methodology explained and clearly communicated?
 Be wary of surveys with low response rates, surveys with only responses by self-selected volunteers, small sample sizes in any study, and claims of causality.